-The dam was inspected in 2013 and DEM issued an NOV to the Town of Bristol in July 2016 for the unsafe conditions.
+The dam was inspected in 2013 and DEM issued a Notice of Violation (NOV) to the Town of Bristol in July 2016 for the unsafe conditions.
 The Town did not request a hearing on the NOV.
-However, the Town was working towards compliance in late 2016.
+However, the Town worked toward compliance in late 2016 and the unsafe conditions were satisfactorily addressed in 2017.